MaximeDeroin/4X_historical_game/README.md

 ## Workflow
 The project is still in the early phase, here is the workflow that will be followed:
 ### Git branches
-The _main_ branche contains the last stable version of the game.
+The _main_ branch contains the last stable version of the game.
 Currently, no stable version has been released.
 The main branch for each version is named after the version, with underscores separating the numbers.
 For example, the branch for the first version, _1.0_, is named [v_1_0](https://github.com/MaximeDeroin/4X_historical_game/tree/v_1_0)